Functions and powers of the entity

 Managing conflicts of interest

-- must not sign any document relating to entry into a transaction or the initiation of the matter; and
+- must not sign any document relating to entry into a transaction or the initiation of the matter

 - is to be disregarded for the purpose of forming a quorum for that part of a meeting during which a discussion or decision relating to the matter occurs or is made.

 Board members and entity staff must be conscious of any particular requirements relating to conflicts in legislation relating to their entity.
-For example, for DHB members, the processes around 'disqualification' in the CE Act and the NZ Public Health and Disability Act 2000 differ.
+For example, for specific skills, knowledge and experience required for appointment to the Board in s12 of the Pae Ora Act 2022 the broader criteria in s29 of the CEA.

 Placing an interest in a blind trust is not enough on its own to avoid a conflict.
 It would be unlikely to establish sufficient remoteness to avoid what would be regarded as an interest until a period of time has passed.
 The perception will remain that the member has an interest which could influence decision-making unless a professional and disinterested trustee is appointed with the power to trade trust assets.

-Section 68 of the CE Act provides for a member to take part in discussion or decision-making relating to a matter in which they have declared an interest, by enabling the chair or deputy chair to give prior notice in writing to the board that one or more members, or members with a specified class of interest, may do anything otherwise prohibited under s.
-66. The permission to act can be amended or revoked.
+Section 68 of the CEA provides for a member to take part in discussion or decision-making relating to a matter in which they have declared an interest, by enabling the chair or deputy chair to give prior notice in writing to the board that one or more members, or members with a specified class of interest, may do anything otherwise prohibited under s66.
+The permission to act can be amended or revoked.

 'Specified class of interest' is not defined in the legislation but could be taken to refer to any class of interest that the chair specifies in a notice to the board.
 It is a broad power: it probably would, for example, allow the Chair of the Securities Commission to permit (subject to conditions) all the members of that Commission who have shares in listed companies to form part of a quorum when the Commission considers applications for exemptions in respect of listed companies.

-A member who has disclosed any possible influences on their participation in the entity's activities can take part in a board discussion where the connection is so remote or insignificant that it cannot reasonably be regarded as an interest likely to influence the member in carrying out his or her responsibilities.
+A member who has disclosed any possible influences on their participation in the entity's activities can take part in a board discussion where the connection is so remote or insignificant that it cannot reasonably be regarded as an interest likely to influence the member in carrying out their responsibilities.

 - the processes and mechanisms for managing a declared interest, including:

-- how the board will preclude a member's participation in matters relating to any declared interests; and
+- how the board will preclude a member’s participation in matters relating to any declared interests

 - the process for members to keep their interests under regular review, and making amendments to previously declared interests if required.